 No. Table sugar, or sucrose, has an intermediate glycaemic index (GI).1

 The GI is a measure of the rise and fall of blood glucose levels after eating carbohydrate-containing foods relative to a standard food, usually white bread or glucose.
 Foods with a low GI are more slowly digested and absorbed, and result in less blood glucose response, compared to foods with a high GI.
 Diets containing more low GI foods are associated with reduced risk of metabolic diseases including diabetes.
 Glucose and maltose have a high GI.
-Table sugar consists of glucose and fructose, fructose is a (very) low GI carbohydrate, and therefore sucrose has an intermediate GI.
-Lactose has a low GI.1
+Table sugar consists of glucose and fructose, and fructose is a (very) low GI carbohydrate.
+Lactose also has a low GI.1